robinvandernoord/uvenv/docs/installation.md

-# Installing uvenv on Ubuntu 24.04
+# Advanced Installation Options

+Explore multiple alternative ways to install `uvenv` on systems where global pip installs are restricted (e.g., Ubuntu 24.04+).
-Explore four different methods to install `uvenv` on Ubuntu 24.04, each with its own approach, advantages, and steps.
+Each method offers a different approach, with its own benefits and setup steps.

 ## 1. via `install.sh`